turbo-sim/barotropy/README.md

 ## Description
 This repository contains functions to generate a barotropic model for fluid properties.
 A barotropic model is a simplified mathematical representation that assumes the fluid's properties are only a function of pressure.
 This is simplification can be useful to model flows in which the fluid approximatelly follows a known thermodynamic process, such as an isentropic process within a turbine or compressor

->Note that using a barotropic model in the context of a CFD simulation does not imply that the flow is frictionless and isentropic.
-Indeed, the barotropic model can include mechanical dissipation due to the viscous and turbulence terms of the momentum equations.
-Instead, the implication of using the barotropic model is that the variation of fluid properties due the entropy increase caused by mechanical dissipation is ignored.
+>Note that using a barotropic model in the context of a CFD simulation does not imply that the flow is frictionless since the momentum equations include dissipation terms due to the viscous friction.
+Instead, the implication of using the barotropic model is that the variation of fluid properties caused by mechanical dissipation (i.e., entropy generation) is ignored.

 The script `barotropic_model.m` evaluates the properties of the fluid (e.g., density, viscosity, heat capacity, conductivity) along a line of constant entropy using the CoolProp library.
 Once computed, the fluid properties are automatically fitted with piece-wise polynomials and exported as [Fluent Expressions](https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/corp/v232/en/flu_ug/flu_ug_expressions_intro.html) that to be used in conjuction with the pressure-based solver.